Department of Integrative Physiology

 - Cardio-metabolic consequences of circadian misalignment and sleep deprivation

-- Work hour characteristics, occupational safety, and health
+- Work hour characteristics, occupational safety, and tolerance to shift work

 - Quantification of light exposure in real life

 - Circadian phenotyping

 See our detailed Circadian Rhythm and Sleep Epidemiology Lab website for the most up-to-date information about current research and other happenings in the lab.

 - Graduate Students: Akram Imam, Larissa Hunt, Jeremie Kautzmann (BS/MS program)

 - Undergraduate Students: Katherine Buhl, Beau Bentley, Kaitlin Buck